tiberiuMarinica/orgmoney/README.md

 }
 ```

-#### To get transactions report, call client application report endpoint (which sends a report request message to RabbitMQ), and see output in console:
+#### To get transactions report, call client application report endpoint (which sends a report request message to RabbitMQ), and see output in client console:
 ```
 GET: http://localhost:8080/reportRequest/allTransactions
 ```